 Whether implicit or explicit, every company has a culture and your company culture is more important than you might first imagine.
 We meet founders and entrepreneurs...

 Whether a new hire will be successful and satisfied in their new role is down to the right kind of onboarding.
 It’s especially crucial for remote employees who can’t integrate organically into the processes and culture of the company.

 Importantly, onboarding does not end with the first days of orientation, where new employees learn about the company’s vision, mission, culture, history, codes of conduct, benefits etc. After the orientation, onboarding can last from weeks to months depending on the complexity of the role.

 During the long tail of onboarding, the new employee makes personal connections with their team, sees how people work, gets their first assignments and gets a tacit understanding of the processes and organisational dynamics of the company.

-Onboarding is the foundation of employee experience.
+Onboarding is the foundation of employee retention and employee experience.
 In a whitepaper by BCG, organizations with proper, successful onboarding processes witnessed improved revenue growth by 2.5x and profits by 1.9x compared to companies that had not made onboarding a priority.

 So you should have a good overview of how the different facets of the onboarding are going if you want any say in the experience of your new employees.
 Many new employees can give a rosier view of how things are going in their first weeks.
 They might be on probation after all.
 It’s good to know what kind of help you should be offering.

 Proper employee onboarding is an important part of employee life time value based framework.
 You can maximize the value every hire is able to generate meanwhile making sure your team members enjoy their stay.
 This is a classical win-win situation for the company and employee alike.